minin43/TTT-Custom-Roles/CONVARS.md

 ttt_turncoat_change_innocent_kill           0       // Whether to change the turncoat's team when they kill a member of the innocent team

 // Infected
-ttt_infected_succumb_time                   180     // Time in seconds for the infected to succumb to their disease ttt_infected_full_health                    1       // Whether the infected's health is refilled when they become a zombie ttt_infected_prime                          1       // Whether the infected will become a prime zombie
+ttt_infected_is_jester                      0       // Whether the infected should be treated as a jester ttt_infected_is_independent                 0       // Whether the infected should be treated as an independent ttt_infected_block_win                      0       // Blocks other teams from winning and causes the infected to succumb immediately when they would have.
+Only used when "ttt_infected_is_jester" or "ttt_infected_is_independent" are enabled ttt_infected_succumb_time                   180     // Time in seconds for the infected to succumb to their disease ttt_infected_full_health                    1       // Whether the infected's health is refilled when they become a zombie ttt_infected_prime                          1       // Whether the infected will become a prime zombie